noseka1/odf-kustomization/README.md

   * On AWS, the default storage class must be `gp2`.
   * On VMware vSphere, the default storage class must be `thin`.

-  For example, on AWS the you can verify the default storage class setting with:
+  For example, on AWS you can verify the default storage class setting with:
   ```
   $ oc get storageclass
   NAME            PROVISIONER             AGE